DataDog/integrations-extras/superwise/README.md

 ## Overview
 [Superwise][1] provides model observability for high-scale machine learning (ML) operations.
 Superwise's model observability gives you visibility and context into your models' behaviors, so you can easily monitor model risks based on different use cases.
 With Superwise, data scientists, ML engineers, and business ops get model observability without alert fatigue, so you can be confident about your model management.

 ![Superwise Dashboard][2]

-Superwise’s model metrics and incidents integration sends out-of-the-box model metrics, including drift, activity, incidents, and custom metrics, directly to Datadog.
+Superwise's model metrics and incidents integration sends out-of-the-box model metrics, including drift, activity, incidents, and custom metrics, directly to Datadog.
 You get an overview of which models are not predicting the expected results, which can be configured to any use case, logic, segmentation, threshold, and sensitivity.

 With the Datadog integration configured in Superwise, standard model metrics are sent to Datadog, and users get model observability dashboards in Datadog.
 You can configure any specific model metric and incident policy, and send them to Datadog for model observability that is tailored to your use case.